 5:30 pm - 7:30 pm

 This year SAEM continues a celebrated pastime at our Orlando Annual Meeting . . .
 Dodgeball!
-We are looking for a few good residencies brave enough to submit team rosters for a double-elimination tournament that will be held on Thursday, May 18, 2017 from 5:30 pm - 7:30 pm located in the Plaza International Ballroom G & H: Convention Level of the Hyatt Orlando Host hotel.
+The dodgeball event at SAEM17 is going to be bigger and better than ever before with the help of our co-sponsors, AAEM Resident and Student Association!
+Be ready for the game of year – We are looking for a few good residencies brave enough to submit team rosters for a double-elimination tournament that will be held on Thursday, May 18, 2017 from 5:30 pm - 7:30 pm located in the Plaza International Ballroom G & H: Convention Level of the Hyatt Orlando Host hotel.

 THE RULES ARE: